 Catalysts provide a greater surface area for the reaction to occur; hence, it provides free valencies using which the reactant molecules are absorbed on the surface.

 These are soft metals that have a silvery-white colour.
-However, when exposed to air, their colour changes become, and brightness also decreases.
-The melting points of the elements of 1000k to 1200k and most of them are good conductors of heat and electricity.
+However, when exposed to air, their colour changes and brightness also decreases.
+The melting points of the elements are 1000K to 1200K and most of them are good conductors of heat and electricity.
 Unlike lanthanides, actinides are pure silvery in colour.
 Lanthanides are non-radioactive, whereas actinides are highly radioactive elements.

 Due to their radioactive nature, actinides have high reactivity, and it only increases when they are finely divided to act as a catalyst.
 They act as catalysts in most chemical reactions and are used only in moderations due to their high reactivity.

 The elements of d-blocks are called transitional elements and have primary usage as a catalyst for various chemical reactions.
 As they are present in d-blocks, their valence electrons fall under the d-orbital.
 They are often referred to as transitional metals, and they have electrons added to d-sub orbitals between (n+1) p and (n+1) s sub orbitals.